San7o/ledger-board/README.md

 You can use other usefil tools like:
 - `pre-commit` to run checks automatically before committing
-- `act` to simulate bithub actions
+- `act` to simulate github actions